zoxpx/pxdocs/content/reference/portworx-instructional-videos/_index.md

 ---
-title: Lightboard Sessions
+title: Portworx instructional videos
 keywords: portworx, learning, lightboard
 description: Learn about Portworx by watching informational Lightboard sessions.
 weight: 2
-linkTitle: Lightboard Sessions
+linkTitle: Portworx instructional videos
 series: kb
+noicon: true
+aliases:
+  - /reference/knowledge-base/lightboard-sessions/
 ---

 The following is a series of easy to digest lectures about Portworx.
 Videos are produced with a lightboard which offers a unique and clear perspective for users to learn about Portworx.

 ## Why Portworx